 Offering – A piece of Tourmaline is placed into the victim’s mouth.

 Focus – A Boar’s Tusk is pounded into the throat of the victim.
 The Cultist must watch them bleed out to make sure they are dead.

 If the Rite is successful, the Cultist is elevated to be a Rank 2 Kuarlite Cultist.

-If this ritual fails, the Cultist is automatically Cursed and takes a Personal Failure.
+If this ritual fails, the Cultist is automatically Damned and takes a Personal Failure.